EllisLab/EE-Language-German/README.md

 [![Build Status](https://travis-ci.org/EllisLab/EE-Language-German.svg?branch=master)](https://travis-ci.org/EllisLab/EE-Language-German/branches)

 - Copyright (C) 2009-2016 EllisLab, Inc.
-- Original German translation provided by: Werner Gusset (gusset@octave2.ch), erweitert für EE 3.x von Tom Jaisle (jaisle@eyelabel.com)
+- Original German translation provided by: Werner Gusset (gusset@octave2.ch),
+- Erweitert für EE 3.x von Tom Jaisle (jaisle@eyelabel.com)
+- In progressive work is the translation for 4.x by Ralph Segert (git@segert.net)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal